 When Baylor's Vivien Sheehan won a grant competition to use QIAGEN's Ingenuity Variant Analysis, she found an exciting association in sickle cell anemia patients.
-It revealed a novel gene that can regulate fetal hemoglobin, and opens the door for a possible new drug target.
+It explains how a current drug works and opens the door for a possible new drug target to boot

-Just two decades ago, there were virtually no therapeutic treatments for patients with sickle cell anemia, a severe condition in which blood cells form rigid sickle shapes, damaging several organs in the body.
-Today, there's not only a medication, but thanks to new research from Vivien Sheehan and data interpretation from QIAGEN's Ingenuity Variant Analysis, scientists also have a promising new lead for another treatment option.
+Both of those models recapitulated the patient phenotype: when we knocked down FOXO3, it decreased fetal hemoglobin.
+Just two decades ago, there were virtually no therapeutic treatments to manage hemoglobin production for patients with sickle cell anemia, a severe condition in which blood cells do not carry enough oxygen to support the body.
+Today, there's not only a medication, but thanks to new research from Vivien Sheehan and data interpretation from QIAGEN's Ingenuity Variant Analysis, scientists also have a better understanding of how this drug works - as well as a promising new lead for another treatment option.

-Sheehan, an Assistant Professor of Pediatrics at Texas Children's Hematology Center and Baylor College of Medicine, won a corporate grant to use Ingenuity Variant Analysis for a project studying hydroxyurea-induced fetal hemoglobin levels in children with sickle cell disease.
-Hydroxyurea is a chemotherapy agent approved in the '90s for use in adult sickle cell patients, as it can increase the amount of fetal hemoglobin in the cell and prevent sickling.
-Unfortunately, not all individuals produce enough fetal hemoglobin in response to hydroxyurea to achieve clinical improvement.
-Sheehan's goal was to use the genomics interpretation platform to mine exome sequence data for genetic variants related to endogenous fetal hemoglobin levels and drug response.
+Sheehan, an Assistant Professor of Pediatrics at Texas Children's Hematology Center and Baylor College of Medicine, won a corporate grant to use Ingenuity Variant Analysis for a project studying fetal hemoglobin response in children treated with hydroxyurea, a chemotherapy agent approved in the '90s for lowdose use in sickle cell patients.
+Sheehan's goal was to use the genomics interpretation platform to mine exome sequence data for genetic variants related to drug response.

 Now, Sheehan has crunched data from nearly 180 exomes.
-Data interpretation with Ingenuity Variant Analysis was able to direct Sheehan to a gene called FOXO3 that appears to be linked to the amount of fetal hemoglobin a sickle cell patient produces naturally.
-In addition, the analysis tool helped steer Sheehan away from a number of red herrings, saving valuable time and focusing her attention on the findings most likely to matter.
-She followed up with extensive functional studies and confirmed the biological effect of the FOXO3 mutations.
+While a linear association turned up no useful results, data interpretation with Ingenuity Variant Analysis was able to direct Sheehan to a gene called FOXO3 that appears to be linked to a patient's response to hydroxyurea.
+In addition, the Ingenuity Variant Analysis helped steer Sheehan away from a number of red herrings, saving valuable time and focusing her attention on the findings most likely to matter.
+She followed up with extensive functional studies and confirmed the biological effect of FOXO3 mutations.